top of page

 Coil Building

 My plan for this piece was to create a shallow bowl that could be used to hold jewelry or simply as decoration.
 On my first try, the coils were much too thin, and I hadn't slipped and scored them properly.
 Due to this, it fell apart when I tried to remove it from the bowl.
 On my second try, I used a thin plastic bag to sit between the clay and the mold.
 This helped with sticking when I removed it later.
 I also smoothed the inside of the bowl to ensure the coils were properly connected.
-I glazed this piece with mid-fire glaze, and I'm currently waiting for it to come out of the kiln.
+I glazed this piece with mid-fire glaze.

 Slab with darts